 The Order is fondly referred to as the KT’s, however the full title of the Order is ‘The United Religious, Military and Masonic Orders of the Temple and of St. John of Jerusalem, Palestine, Rhodes and Malta in England and Wales and its Provinces Overseas.’

-The Order is governed by the ‘Great Priory’ based in Mark Master Masons Hall, London under the command of the Most Excellent and Supreme Grand Master Timothy John Lewis, G.C.T.
+The Order is governed by the ‘Great Priory’ based in Mark Master Masons Hall, London under the command of the Most Eminent and Supreme Grand Master Timothy John Lewis, G.C.T.

 The qualifications required to become a member are, that a Candidate must be a Master Mason; a Royal Arch Companion, and confess the Christian Faith with a belief in the Holy Trinity.
 To become a Knight of Malta, a Brother must first be a Knight Templar.
 Each Preceptory comprises both a Preceptory of Knights Templar and a Priory of Knights of Malta, each being opened and closed in privacy to carry out the business required to maintain and promote the Orders.